CLICK HERE for latest COVID information

 Q. Can I see the unit before we make a decision?

 Yes.
-We encourage you to schedule a tour of Penn Institute for Rehabilitation Medicine by calling 215-893-6570.
+We encourage you to schedule a tour of Penn Medicine Rehabilitation by calling 215-893-6570.

 Q. Can Penn Medicine Rehabilitation handle complex medical problems and pre-existing conditions?

 Yes.
 We have become known for handling the most complex medical diagnoses in a rehab setting.
 Our expert clinicians manage your care and can consult with specialists as needed.

 Q. How long will I stay in your facility?